Namsku/REviewer/readme.md

 It's possible that you have only 1 segment timer, in this case, the segment timer will be the total time.

-### Wait I clicked on reset and all my inventory/item box are gone!
-What happened?

-The reset button is used to reset the game state, so it will reset the inventory and item box.
-If you want to reset the game state without losing your inventory, you can use the "Reset" button in the game menu.

-### My game save is crashing, what can I do?

-REviewer is patching the game save to for instaurate the communication between the game and the tool, so it's possible that the game save is crashing.
-To fix this, you need to load the save with the tool.
-If you want to play without the tool, you need to patch the save itself.
-I will implement a short tool to do this in the future.

 ### What means the color background behind the key items?

 - Green: The item is in the inventory/Item Box, or it has been used
-- Yellow: The item has been seen but is not in the inventory
+- Orange: The item has been seen but is not in the inventory

 ## Contributing